TritonDataCenter/sdc-sapi/README.md

     make all
     node server.js

-Before commiting/pushing run `make prepush` and, if possible, get a code review.
+Before commiting/pushing run `make prepush` and, if warranted, get a code review.

 # Testing

+To test:

+    make prepush

 The etc/config.json defaults to SDC endpoints on bh1-kvm6.
 If you're testing SAPI against a different machine, modify those parameters or use etc/config.coal.json.

-    $ npm start
-    $ (in a different shell) make test